Vallaquenta/jellyfin-arr-stack/README.md

 **SABNZBD** is a usenet client.
 Usenet has my personal preference over torrent clients due to more consistent quality, unless you're using private trackers.

 ## *arr Stack
-The *arr stack is full of apps that integrate with eachother very well.
-They will completely automate the process of:
-1. Allowing users to request media via Seerr
-2. Looking up indexers/trackers/RSS feeds
-3. Compare results to quality profiles imported via Configarr

 **[Sonarr](https://sonarr.tv/)** is a tool for automating and managing your TV library.
 It automates the process of searching for torrents, downloading them, and moving them to your library.
 It will also be able to check RSS feeds for information

 **[Radarr](https://radarr.video/)** is a fork of Sonarr that does all the same stuff but for Movies.